kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 That does not mean that there are not some challenges ahead that Facebook will need to navigate carefully.

-One challenge Facebook is facing is **weaker position among younger users**.
+One challenge Facebook is facing is **a weaker position among younger users**.
 Facebook is still an important player for younger users thanks to its Instagram app, but its position is not so dominant as among the older population.
-In the US, the most popular social network app among teenagers is Snapchat, followed closely by Instagram.
+In the US, the [most popular](https://www.emarketer.com/content/three-charts-on-tiktok-penetration-among-gen-z-users){:target="_blank"} social network app among teenagers is Snapchat, followed closely by Instagram.

 This does not have to mean an immediate issue for Facebook since even if this continues, it will take decades to impact Facebook's overall market share.